top of page

 Parent’s Choice Award

-The Heart Knows Something Different (Persea Books)
+The Heart Knows Something Different

 “Mandatory reading for child welfare staff at all levels, and for anyone who wants to understand the loss, grief, and triumph of young people in foster care.”